Anerkiki/pokemon-island-resort/README.md

 **Changes to both this page and the Classes Page**

 I decided to change the titles in the Rooms and Classes pages, instead of having both a page title in the navbar and on the main page to the navbar page title only showing at smaller screens, and switching to a larger title bubble at larger screens, so that the titles weren't duplicated and made best use of the available screen space.

+I also changed the navbar button options in these pages to reduce the 2/3 dropdown buttons on the left side of the navbar (was 'About Us' & 'Our Trainers', then 'Home', 'Trainers' and 'Contact') to just 1 normal 'Back to Home' button, and also changed the other page button on the right side to be a normal button instead of a dropdown button, leaving only dropdown buttons for the active page, which made navigating simpler and cleaner.

 ### Classes Page